AndreasAugustin/actions-template-sync/README.md

 Different lifecycle hooks are supported.
 You need to enable the functionality with the option `is_allow_hooks` and set it to `true`
 :warning: use this functionality with caution.
 You can use one of the available docker images to test it out. **With great power comes great responsibility**.

-In addition, you need a configuration file with the name `templatesync.yml` within the root of the target repository.
+In addition, you need either a configuration file with the name `templatesync.yml` within the root of the target repository or you set the hooks input parameter within the action definition with a related yaml string

 The following hooks are supported (please check [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for a better understanding of the lifecycles).